How role-play shapes relevance judgment in zero-shot LLM rankers

 \subsubsection{Causal impact of attention heads across tasks}

 Specifically, we zero- or mean-ablate~\cite{wang2023interpretability} the top-1 and top-10 attention heads (ranked by patching scores) for each prompt segment position -- role, document, query, instruction, last token -- and for mixed heads across these positions.
+We report the top-10 results as a representative summary.
 Ablations are conducted on both pointwise relevance judgment and ranking tasks.

-\paragraph{Relevance judgment evaluation} We use the normalized probability of predicting the correct answer (\textit{correct score}) to reflect model confidence, and this metric is preferred over accuracy, which reduces the task to a binary decision dependent on a threshold.
+\paragraph{Relevance judgment evaluation} This task evaluates the model’s ability to independently assess the relevance of individual query-document pairs.
+We use the normalized probability of predicting the correct answer (\textit{correct score}) to reflect model confidence, and this metric is preferred over accuracy, which reduces the task to a binary decision dependent on a threshold.
 Correct scores are expected to drop for both role types due to head ablation.
 Figure~\ref{fig:ablation_1} shows that most scores for negative roles do drop ($<0.393$), while some scores for positive roles show a slight increase ($>0.790$).
 To further analyze this unexpected behavior, Figure~\ref{fig:ablation_2} compares performance changes across different document types for positions of interest (role, instruction, and last token).
 We find that, \textbf{for both role types, ablation effects are primarily driven by behavior on irrelevant documents}.
 And the failure drop of irrelevant documents likely reflects the inherent difficulty in defining irrelevance consistently, as documents can be irrelevant in multiple ways.